 My interlocutor smiles.
 And immediately he is more willing to understand what I want to say and he will do his best to help.

-Also there are a lot of benefits to learning foreign languages other than English that you probably never thought of!
+As a starting point you can check how to say thank you in 65 languages.
+There are benefits to learning foreign languages other than English that you probably never thought of!

 2. Don’t be ashamed to speak a foreign language or a mixture of gestures and languages